 This varies slightly depending on how fast you learn and the route you choose.
-It will normally take 4 years, 3 in a few cases.
-The length of time is important because there is a lot of work to do on yourself and your own life, and that cannot be hurried.
+It will normally take 4 years.
+The length of time is important because there is a lot of work to do on yourself and your own life and this process cannot be hurried.

 Is this course BACP accredited?

-It is not BACP Accredited, but fulfils most of the requirements for an accredited course.
-There is little difference in the procedure you will have to follow to become BACP Accredited.
+It is not BACP Accredited but fulfils most of the requirements for an accredited course.
+There is an additional accreditation process.
+This is detailed on the BACP website.